It’s a good day to explore the potential health benefits of kale.

 Also, kale has carotenoids like lutein and zeaxanthin, both of which are important for keeping lung tissue healthy.

-Also, it has a lot of antioxidants, which protect cells from damage caused by free radicals and help the respiratory system work better overall.
+Additionally, it contains a lot of antioxidants, which shield cells from free-radical damage and improve respiratory system performance overall.

 Lastly, the fiber in kale can help reduce the amount of mucus your body makes, making it easier to cough or sneeze it out.

-Vitamin C is probably the most popular and one of the most important vitamins that your body needs.
+Vitamin C is probably the most popular and important vitamin that your body needs.

 Kale is a good source of it.